-The Certificate III in Accounts Administration qualification looks at the accounts clerical tasks of accepting and processing customer payments into an accounts software package and paying business bills.
+XERO Specialty Course - The Certificate III in Accounts Administration qualification looks at the accounts clerical tasks of accepting and processing customer payments into an accounts software package and paying business bills.
 You will also learn key support functions like writing letters and basic word processing skills.
-You have a choice of using MYOB or XERO trial programs for your course.
+You will be using the Xero trial version for your course.

 Start and study anytime